TSX Broadway: Construction

-L&L Holding Company, Maefield Development, and Fortress Investment Group announced in September 2018 that the construction of TSX Broadway would start in early 2019.
+L&L Holding Company, Maefield Development, and Fortress Investment Group announced in September 2018 that the construction of The Square would start in early 2019.
 The developers received $780 million of funding from a syndicate led by UBS, a $1.25 billion construction loan from Goldman Sachs, and a $494 million investment pool from foreign investors through the EB-5 visa program.
 Construction started in March 2019 with the demolition of floors above the 16th floor.
 The renovation was delayed during 2019 because the contractors needed to inspect an adjacent building, but the property's owners did not grant permission for the inspection for over a year.

 The old 1568 Broadway building was being demolished by early 2020.
-Work was only interrupted for three weeks during the COVID-19 pandemic in New York City, as the TSX Broadway project had hotel rooms and was thus classified as an "essential jobsite".
-Construction of TSX Broadway's superstructure began the next year, and the Palace Theatre was raised from January to April 2022.
-Hilton Hotels & Resorts announced in September 2022 that it would operate the hotel at TSX Broadway, which would be the first hotel in the Tempo by Hilton brand.
+Work was only interrupted for three weeks during the COVID-19 pandemic in New York City, as The Square project had hotel rooms and was thus classified as an "essential jobsite".
+Construction of The Square's superstructure began the next year, and the Palace Theatre was raised from January to April 2022.
+Hilton Hotels & Resorts announced in September 2022 that it would operate the hotel at The Square, which would be the first hotel in the Tempo by Hilton brand.